lemon837/CommanderCraft/README.md

 # CommanderCraft
-A multipurpose EDH deck analyser for Magic the Gathering
+A multipurpose EDH deck analyser for the Magic the Gathering card game.

 ### Deck Analysis:
   - Uses bulkdata download of all default-cards from the Scryfall API, parses deck URL into rawdecklist